jonlee836/websites/opencv webinterface/README.txt

 ----------------------------------------------------------------------------------------------------------------------------------------

-		The COSMONiO Opencv Web Interface is an SPA that is designed to allow users to do image processing without the need to setup opencv on their machine.
+		The Opencv Web Interface is an SPA that is designed to allow users to do image processing without the need to setup opencv on their machine.
 The modular design of this web api allows any opencv filter to be added to the interface.
 	For instance, you could delete the entire opencv folder and you could still write images to the server.
 You could also simply delete the MakeGray filter and the Canny filter would not be affected.
 Whatever is not answered in the guide will most likely be found